akustik/topscores/README.md

 Master changes are automatically grabbed by Heroku and deployed.

+# Documentation

+Rest API documentation can be found at http://<host>/swagger-ui.html

 # Settings

 Use token:account=pwd as an env variable to enable a new account